evmckinney9/gulps/README.md

 ### 🖥️ Getting Started
 To begin, define your instruction set architecture (ISA) to configure the decomposer.
 Alternatively, if the instruction set is specified in the properties of a Qiskit `Target`, you can use GULPS as a `UnitarySynthesis` plugin.

 In this example, we define an ISA as a list of Qiskit `Gate` objects, each with an associated cost and (optionally) a name.
 The name is only used in debugging logs.
 Costs are required to prioritize candidate circuit sentences and can be interpreted either as normalized durations or as fidelities.
-I typically use durations, where fractional gates incur a proportionally fractional cost relative to their basis gate.
+I typically use durations, where fractional gates incur a proportionally fractional cost relative to their basis gate, because currently the cost is taken to be additive.

 ```python
 isa = [